Zaelot-Inc/use-reducer-logger/README.md

 # use-reducer-logger
-A very very basic logger for the `useReducer` part of the [React Hooks API](https://reactjs.org/docs/hooks-reference.html#usereducer).
+A very very basic logger for the `useReducer` function in the [React Hooks API](https://reactjs.org/docs/hooks-reference.html#usereducer).
 Inspired by [redux-logger](https://github.com/LogRocket/redux-logger).

 ![screenshot of logger](screenshot.png)